nomeata/isa-where-to-move/README.md

  * In the output of `theorems_used_by`, if a theorem is actually a list of them, and one is used, it prints the selector as part of the name (`HOL.simp_thms_7`), which breaks the hyperlinking.
- * Definitions should be treated specially.
-Naturally, most `foo_def` lemmas can be moved to `HOL` (they are (derived from) axioms, after all), but I usually do not want to move definitions.
  * Using `where_to_move OtherTheory.bar` will print `Theorem OtherTheory.bar
    could be moved to theory "OtherTheory"`, which is not wrong, but slighly unhelpful.